Precognition: Violation of causality

-Precognition would violate the principle of antecedence (causality), that an effect does not happen before its cause.
+Precognition would violate the principle of antecedence (causality); that is, that an effect does not happen before its cause.
 Information passing backwards in time (retrocausality) would need to be carried by physical particles doing the same.
 Experimental evidence from high-energy physics suggests that this cannot happen.
-There is therefore no direct justification for precognition from physics.
+There is therefore no direct justification for precognition from a physics-based approach.

-Precognition would therefore also contradict "most of the neuroscience and psychology literature, from electrophysiology and neuroimaging to temporal effects found in psychophysical research."
+Precognition would also contradict "most of the neuroscience and psychology literature, from electrophysiology and neuroimaging to temporal effects found in psychophysical research."

 Lack of evidence

 A great deal of evidence for precognition has been put forward, both as witnessed anecdotes and as experimental results, but none has been accepted as rigorous scientific proof of the phenomenon.
 Even the most prominent pieces of evidence have been repeatedly rejected due to errors in those experiments as well as follow-on studies contradicting the original evidence.
 This suggests that the evidence was not valid in the first place.